-This type of partnership may involve technology or machinery.
+This type of venture involves technology or machinery.
 For example, Company A lacks the manufacturing technology to produce its new furniture line.
 It partners with Company B, which has the necessary equipment but lacks designers.
-The advantages of joint venture arrangements in this example are clear: The collaboration allows Company A to create its desired innovation without an outlay of capital, while Company B gains a percentage of profits without incurring development costs.
+The advantages of a joint venture agreement in this example are clear: the collaboration allows Company A to create its desired innovation without an outlay of capital, while Company B gains a percentage of profits without incurring development costs.

 Joint venture examples

-One of the more well-known joint venture examples is the “Caradigm” venture between Microsoft Corporation and General Electric (GE) in 2011.
+One of the better-known joint venture examples is the Caradigm venture between Microsoft Corporation and General Electric (GE) in 2011.
 The Caradigm project was launched to integrate a Microsoft healthcare intelligence product with various GE health-related technologies.

 Another famous example is Hulu, which began life as a joint venture between NBC Universal, Providence Equity Partners, News Corporation and then The Walt Disney Company.
 Launched in 2007, Hulu was originally conceived to run programming from these four companies and their respective subsidiaries.
-Over the years, Hulu has begun developing its own programming.
+Hulu has since developed its own programming.